Assessing learning from a work-based setting

 Typically, workplace-based learning uses a standard set of assessment tools [Royal College of Pathologist, 2018]:

 - evaluation of clinical events

 That brief Royal College paper and London Deanery (2012) provide full details of these approaches and Miller’s pyramid of competence (Miller, 1990) the underpinning paradigm and so reduce the need for detailing here.
 However, the ideas of multi-source feedback [a variation of 3600 feedback]

 Students may have different experience of working life and this needs to be taken into account when drafting learning contracts / assessment tasks.

 Each placement is likely to be different, unique even.
 This means that the opportunity for plagiarism is reduced.
 In addition, assessment methods like logs, journals and portfolios track learning over time and this help ensure that it is the student’s own work.
-(Click here for further guidance on plagiarism .)
+(Click for further guidance on promoting academic integrity.)

 Student and staff experience

 As noted above, the learning gain possible from work-based learning is considerable and spans not only the cognitive and skill domains but can also include attitudes and approaches [affective].

 The students are away from the university and that requires health and safety to be assured, finding a supervisor and ensuring effective monitoring of the students.